vjilmari/multid/cran-comments.md

-## Resubmission
+## Submission
-This is a resubmission.
-In this version I have:
+This is a version 0.2.0 of multid package

-* switched invalid URLs in README to valid URLs

 ## Test environments
 * local R installation, R 4.1.1